 - Establish good drainage at the time of construction or renovation.
-A standard design includes spreading a sheet of heavy duty geotextile in contact with the graded soil surface and a six-inch layer of crushed limestone rock consisting of particles sized at 3/4” to 3”median diameter on top of the geotextile.
-The layer of crushed limestone is then capped with 3” to 4” of fine cover material which can be ground lime stone, crusher run or mulch.
+A standard design includes spreading a sheet of heavy duty geotextile in contact with the graded soil surface and a six-inch layer of crushed limestone rock consisting of particles sized at 3/4 inch to 3 inches median diameter on top of the geotextile.
+The layer of crushed limestone is then capped with 3 to 4 inches of fine cover material which can be ground lime stone, crusher run or mulch.
 Limestone has proved to be the best capping material.

 - Divert all offsite flows such as barn runoff around the area.

 - Remove waste from the site on a daily basis or before rain.

 Once the pasture is established and rapidly growing, the next step is to control when, where, and for how long the animals graze.
 Achieve this easily by installing cross fences to separate the grazing area into smaller fields.

 By nature, horses tend to like to forage in long straight lines.
 Therefore, consider dividing your pasture into longer fields, rather than the traditional square fields.
 Always keep in mind that fields can be divided using temporary fences.